AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 >abstract="Use the top-up feature to move modified content since the previous content transfer activity.
 Upon completion of Ingestion, check the logs for any error/warnings.
 Any errors should be addressed immediately either by dealing with the issues reported or by contacting Adobe Customer Care."
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/viewing-logs.html" text="Viewing Logs"

-The Content Transfer Tool has a feature that supports differential content *top-up* extractions where it is possible to transfer only changes made since the previous content transfer activity.
+The Content Transfer Tool has a feature that allows the extraction of differential content by performing a *top-up* of the migration set.
+This allows the migration set to be modified to quickly include the content that changed since the previous extraction without having to extract all the content again.

 >[!NOTE]
 >After the initial content transfer, it is recommended to do frequent differential content top-ups to shorten the content freeze period for the final differential content transfer before going live on Cloud Service.
-If you have used the pre-copy step for the first full ingestion, you can skip pre-copy for subsequent top-up ingestions (if the top-up migration set size is less than 200 GB).
+If you have used the pre-copy step for the first ingestion, you can skip pre-copy for subsequent top-up ingestions (if the top-up migration set size is less than 200 GB).
 The reason is that it may add time to the entire process.

-To ingest delta content after previous ingestions are complete, you must run a [Top-Up Extraction](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md#top-up-extraction-process), and then use the ingestion method with the `Wipe` option **disabled**.
-Be sure to read the `Wipe` explanation above to avoid losing content already on the destination.
+To ingest differential content after some ingestions are complete, you must run a [Top-Up Extraction](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md#top-up-extraction-process), and then use the ingestion method with the **Wipe** option **disabled**.
+Be sure to read the **Wipe** explanation above to avoid losing content already on the destination.

-Begin by creating an Ingestion Job and ensure that **Wipe** is disabled during the Ingestion phase, as shown below:
+Begin by creating an Ingestion Job and ensure that **Wipe** is disabled during the ingestion, as shown below:

 ![image](/help/journey-migration/content-transfer-tool/assets-ctt/cttcam24.png)